 Power PDF Standard from Kofax is another worthy consideration if you are looking for a business-class PDF editor for Mac.
 Compared to PDFelement or Preview, you get a bunch of features that help executives make their document management better.

 We would recommend Power PDF Standard only if you value business-friendly features instead of advanced control if you value business-friendly features.
 In that case, this one-time-payment PDF editing software is just the right choice.
-It saves much money than some of the so-called business suites out there.
+It saves much more money than some of the so-called business suites out there.

 Power PDF Standard for Mac is available for $129.